iexel/fontus/README.md

 ####Import to Eclipse

-After importing the three Maven projects to Eclipse, two additional steps should be taken:
-- If code in JavaScript libraries does not validate, exclude the libraries from validation: `JavaScript` > `Include Path` in project properties.
-- In the properties of localisation files (`messages_ru.properties` and `messages.properties`) change their encoding to `UTF-8` (Spring MVC is configured to read these files in `UTF-8`).
+After importing the three Maven projects to Eclipse, change the encoding to `UTF-8` in the properties of localisation files (`messages_ru.properties` and `messages.properties`).
+Spring MVC is configured to read these files in `UTF-8`.

 ###Screenshot